 If something were to go wrong at work, do you feel like you could call your recruiter at any time of the day/night for backup?
 Will they side with the hospital, or will they side with you?

 Are They Making Your Paycheck Smaller or Bigger?

-Fun fact: Recruiters can in fact take money from your paycheck and put it towards their own paycheck.
+Fun fact: Recruiters can, in fact, take money from your paycheck and put it towards their paycheck.
 Sketchy, I know.
 And most companies have denied it stating, “That wouldn’t benefit me in the long run.”
 All I know is that they can do this.
 Are you working with someone you think would screw you over?
 Or do you trust that they truly want to give you the most money possible?

 Note: I don’t know that every company practices this way.
 However, I do know that there are those out there that do.

 When it comes down to it, it’s important to keep your end goal in sight.
 Sure you might not be the highest-paid traveler, be in the best apartment, or have the best travel reimbursement.
 But do you like your recruiter?
 Do you trust him/her?
 Do you like the company you’re with?
 Are you having fun traveling?
 It can be easy to get caught up in the details of travel nursing.
 I know I have, and it isn’t fun.
 Just remember that you’re out there to make memories, have different experiences, and learn along the way.
 The icing on the cake?
 You’re making more than you were as a staff nurse!

 Thinking of taking the leap into travel nursing?
 Find more tips and advice on the world of travel nursing here…